Inslee welcomes Army doctors to coronavirus field hospital in Seattle, says Trump remarks ‘haven’t knocked us off our game’

 “This is starting in Seattle,” Inslee said.
 “This capacity is going to grow statewide.
 We need additional hospital beds, additional ICU beds, additional ventilators across the state of Washington.”

 The governor issued a stay-at-home order Monday to try to slow the spread of the virus but made an adjustment Saturday, announcing, among other things, funerals may take place as long as the services are attended only by immediate family members of the deceased and as long as attendees stay at least six feet apart.

 Inslee’s order initially had banned all gatherings, including weddings and funerals.
+That led to confusion and distress among some families, cemetery operators, faith leaders and funeral directors, a Seattle Times story detailed Friday.

-“We’re going to have a lot of changes to these orders as time goes on,” he said.
+“We’re going to have a lot of changes to these orders as time goes on,” the governor said Saturday.
 “What I heard was some heart-wrenching stories in the last 24 hours of people who lost loved ones and could not stand the thought of not being present.”

 Far away in Washington, D.C., Trump lashed out at Inslee during a news conference Friday, saying he had advised Vice President Mike Pence not to call Washington’s governor.
 Trump implied federal aid might be made contingent on how governors behave.